chobolife/study_english/chuck/Season_1/02 - Chuck Versus the Helicopter.md

 ***
 - He flew a helicopter?
 - Your report was rather terrifying, major Casey.
-- Do we really have the situation in hand, or should Mr. Bartowskibe in our care full-time?
+- Do we really have the situation in hand, or should Mr. Bartowskibe be in our care full-time?
 - Well, you know how I feel, general.
 - But for now, we're in control.
 - Then Chuck stays where he is.